valantic/vue-template/README.md

 ### Async components

-Vue is able to load components asynchronously.
-While this should be used sparingly, since a huge amount of files will also slow down the whole application, it can be used to load big parts which are only used in a very specific an lesser reached part of the application on demand (e.g. the checkout in a shop or an extensive configurator for a certain task).

 In large applications, we may need to divide the app into smaller chunks and only load a component from the server when it's needed.
 To make that possible, Vue has a `defineAsyncComponent` function.
 Async Components are described [here](https://vuejs.org/guide/components/async).

 You can find more about how to use this with Vue components [here](https://vuejs.org/guide/essentials/component-basics.html#Async-Components).